Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 It doesn’t matter why he does it, though, because if your dog ends up biting someone, you are in for a lot of headaches.

-3. After you put the dog in the house and do what you can for the person who was bitten, call your insurance company.
-(Of course you should have homeowners insurance that covers your dog.
+- After you secure the dog and do what you can for the person who was bitten, call your insurance company.
+(Of course, you should have homeowners insurance that covers your dog.
 If you do not, and you are sued, you could lose it all.
 If you own a dog that others consider vicious, you will have to pay more and will have trouble finding a carrier.
 The insurance company might not want to continue providing coverage after the first bite, but at least you'll be protected for that first incident.)

-6. Purchase a muzzle for your dog so that if you are ordered to buy a muzzle, you will already have one if ordered to use it by the court.
+- Purchase a muzzle for your dog so that if you are ordered to buy a muzzle, you will already have one if ordered to use it by the court.

 - Some articles make claims about which breeds are more likely to bite, but these articles are full of misinformation, and articles that scare people are part of the problem.
 Any dog has the potential to bite, but larger breeds can do a lot more damage.
 A visitor might laugh off a ferocious little Chihuahua but get really upset if your Rottweiler growls at them.